 - Patients at the end-of-life will be permitted to have two visitors at the same time, with the ability to swap or exchange visitors at 60-minute intervals throughout the day.
 End of life visitation may be different on some floors; please ask a nurse about the policy on the floor you’re planning to visit.

-- Visitation will not be permitted for patients who test newly positive for COVID-19 upon admission or during inpatient surveillance testing, until 10 days after the initial positive test.
+- Visitation is not permitted for patients who test newly positive for COVID-19 upon admission until 10 days after the initial positive test.

 - Patients who are undergoing outpatient infusions, such as chemotherapy, are allowed to have one visitor in the infusion setting.
 We are not able to permit visitors for patients receiving diagnostic services.